-As a requirement of the MEM's approval of the EIA, the company was required to post US \$3,019,539 (\$3,486,360) in favour of the MEM as a security deposit against the company's obligations under the EIA.
+As a requirement of the MEM's approval of the EIA, the company was required to post US \$3,019,539 (Cdn.\$ equivalent at June 30, 2007 -\$3,217,017; December 31, 2006 - \$3,518,971) in favour of the MEM as a security deposit against the company's obligations under the EIA.
 The required security deposit amount is reviewed on an annual basis by the MEM and subject to adjustment as the project progresses to completion.

-In September 2006, the company filed an amendment to the EIA to allow for mill, tailings and dump location changes to the original mine plan.
-Subsequent public consultations were successful and the company expects to receive approval of the amended EIA in 2007.
+In September 2006, the company filed an amendment to the EIA ("EIAA") to allow for mill, tailings and dump location changes to the original mine plan.
+Subsequent public consultations were successful.
+However, the EIAA was rejected by authorities in May 2007 and is currently being revised for re-submittal.
+The revised EIAA will also include recent improvements to the mine layout at Mirador.

-For the company to receive a mine operating permit for the Mirador Project, approvals for the amended EIA and construction and operating-related permit applications must be received from the MEM and other Ecuador governmental authorities during the course of development of the Mirador mine, prior to the beginning of mine operations.
+For the company to receive a mine operating permit for the Mirador Project, approvals for the EIAA and construction and operating-related permit applications must be received from the MEM and other Ecuador governmental authorities during the course of development of the Mirador mine, prior to the beginning of mine operations.